 Patagonia’s Baggies may look relatively unassuming at first glance, but there’s much more to these shorts than meets the eye.
 First is versatility: The Baggies fit the part for everything from hiking and water sports to everyday use, with specialized features for swimming like a hanging mesh liner and vertical pockets to limit drag.
 The all-nylon construction is also fast to dry yet surprisingly tough—great for quick dips along the trail during hot summer hikes.
 The elastic waistband is simple but decently comfortable with an interior drawcord for snugging things down, and we love the remarkable range of vibrant colorways and designs (18 between the two inseams at the time of publishing), including a couple retro-looking multi-tone options.
 All told, the Baggies hit a nice balance between style and performance, making them a classic choice for both in and out of the water.

 What are the downsides?
 While we personally like the Baggies’ relaxed fit, some won’t love the looser cut for hiking.
 To be sure, the 5” inseam version we tested will be less prone to swishing than the 7” Baggies Longs, but the shorter length won’t work for everyone.
 The bright and board-short-like styling may also seem a little flashy, especially if you’re used to more traditional designs like the Kuhl Renegade above.
-If that’s the case, The North Face’s Rolling Sun Packable Shorts below are similarly quick to dry but have more standard and subdued looks (plus zippered storage, which the Baggies forego).
 Finally, the Baggies are a little stiff and lack the soft feel of designs like the Ferrosi above, but the laid-back fit and timeless styling have made them a summertime classic.
 Bonus: With a recent update, the Baggies are now built with Patagonia’s NetPlus fabric that’s made with nylon from recycled fishing nets.
-Other quick-drying and water-ready options to consider include REI’s Trailmade Amphib and Adidas’ Terrex Multi Shorts.
+Another quick-drying and water-ready option to consider is the REI Trailmade Amphib.

 See the Men's Patagonia Baggies 5" See the Women's Patagonia Baggies 5"